KarmaYama/cleansh/COMMANDS.md

 ## 1\.
 What is Cleansh?

-At its core, `cleansh` (pronounced "clean shell") is a high-trust, single-purpose CLI tool designed to redact sensitive data from text streams.
-Think of it as your digital bouncer, ensuring confidential information like IP addresses, email addresses, API keys, and even personal identifiers never accidentally leak when you're sharing logs, debugging output, or collaborating with others.
+At its core, `cleansh` (pronounced "clean shell") is a **high-trust, single-purpose CLI tool** designed to redact sensitive data from text streams.
+Think of it as your digital bouncer, ensuring confidential information like **IP addresses, email addresses, API keys, and even personal identifiers** never accidentally leak when you're sharing logs, debugging output, or collaborating with others.

-It operates locally, requires zero configuration to get started with its robust default rules, and offers extensive flexibility for custom needs.
+It operates **locally**, requires zero configuration to get started with its robust default rules, and offers extensive flexibility for custom needs.
 Whether you pipe output directly from other commands or feed it files, `cleansh` is built for secure, efficient, and precise data sanitization.

 -----